How to Load a Configuration File

 or ::1

-proxy (i.e., its HTTP header) is present.
-Otherwise it runs in production mode.
+(i.e., its HTTP header) is present.
+Otherwise, it runs in production mode.

-If you want to enable development mode in other cases, such as programmers accessing from a specific IP address, use
+If we want to enable development mode in other cases, for example, for programmers accessing from a specific IP address, use

 setDebugMode()